Topological modifications in half-edge meshes

 Repeated flips

-To carry out multiple flips, we must do the flips in sequence (otherwise, you risk leaving the mesh in an invalid state).
-To make things JAX-compatible, we do a jax.lax.scan scan over all half-edges.
+To carry out multiple flips, we must do them in sequence (otherwise, you risk leaving the mesh in an invalid state).
+The simplest approach is flip_all, which does a jax.lax.scan over all half-edges.
+This is JIT-compatible because the scan length is fixed (= number of half-edges), but can be slow for large meshes since it visits every edge even if only a few need flipping.

 hemesh = HeMesh.from_triangles(mesh.vertices.shape[0], mesh.faces)